sScorpioNn/pointless-console-graphics-game/README.md

 # pointless-console-graphics-game
 My first c++ project

-Just a simple game in which you can walk by writing w, a, s, d to the console
+Just a simple console graphics game in which you can walk by typing w, a, s, d to the console